govuk-one-login/mobile-ios-one-login-app/AppIntegrity/README.md

 ### Why do we need it for mobile?

 As a public client of STS, our service is susceptible to malicious attacks from unauthorized clients.

-We have therefore implemented app integrity checks when the `/token` endpoint is called to ensure that:
+We have therefore implemented app integrity checks when the `/token` endpoint is called to ensure that the client is:
-1. the token is being issued to the genuine instance of the client requesting it, i.e. the client is not being impersonated
+1. genuine: the client is not being impersonated
+2. unmodified: the code we have deployed has not been changed by the device

 2. that the authorization code has not been intercepted ([PKCE](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow-with-pkce)).